 According to data from National Statistics Bureau (BPS), Indonesia's per capita income in 2022 reached Rp 71 million, or approximately US\$ 4,783.9 (BPS, 2023).
-While this figure reflects equitable distribution of income.
+While this figure reflects JIEMB | 38 stable growth over recent years, it does not fully represent an equitable distribution of income.
 Income inequality remains a significant challenge in Indonesia, as indicated by the rise of the Gini coefficient to 0.409 in 2023.
 Thus, even though national income has increased, economic inequality continues to pose a major obstacle to achieving fair and just welfare.